I took a shower yesterday. It was the first time this month!

 I began to improve from that moment.
 I didn’t even know it yet, but hindsight reveals that moment as the dawning of renewed hope sufficient to begin a process to eventually cast out doubt AND fear.

-- except I was standing in the sunshine when I clicked that shutter
+A similar picture taken a few years ago - except I was standing in the sunshine when I clicked that shutter |

 I will keep working on my anger.
 It is a terrible and confusing companion.
 I suppose it too must be cast out.
 So why do I coddle and cuddle it like a favorite sin?
 Or is it even anger?
 Drugs - even long after they stop being injected or ingested – can change the way our physical mind processes thought.
 Regaining the ability to coordinate the physical mind with the nebulous existential being that I am is as difficult as regaining control over other involuntary physical functions.

 Meanwhile I will just accept the rainbow – a token and symbol from God to man – to ME - of promise, encouragement and hope.
 A token that I am never alone - none of us are - ever.
 God, our loving father, is always near, ready and willing for us to take his hand and accept his reassurance and loving help.
-We only have to desire his love and help; accept it - instead of stubbornly refuse
+We only have to desire his love and help; accept it - instead of stubbornly refuse.

 Too often I do that - refuse to accept blessings and let hurt and pride close off promptings or possibilities.
 It can be so difficult to see beyond my physical experiences and senses.
 I appreciated Nancy's comment about seeing beyond this existence.